A Dry White Season: Plot

-In 1976, in South Africa during apartheid, Ben Du Toit (Donald Sutherland) is a South African school teacher at a school for whites only.
-One day, the son of his gardener, Gordon Ngubene (Winston Ntshona), gets beaten by the white police after he gets caught by the police during a peaceful demonstration for a better education policy for black people in South Africa.
+In 1976, in South Africa during apartheid, Ben Du Toit is a South African school teacher at a school for whites only.
+One day, the son of his gardener, Gordon Ngubene, gets beaten by the white police after he gets caught by the police during a peaceful demonstration for a better education policy for black people in South Africa.
 Gordon asks Ben for help since both their sons know each other.
-After Ben refuses to help because of his trust in the police, Gordon gets caught by the police as well and is tortured by Captain Stolz (Jürgen Prochnow).
-Against the will of his wife Susan (Janet Suzman) and his daughter Suzette (Susannah Harker), Ben tries to find out more about the disappearance of his gardener by himself.
-Following the discoveries of the murders of both Gordon and his son by the police, Ben decides to bring this incident up before a court with Ian McKenzie (Marlon Brando) as lawyer but loses.
-Afterwards, he continues to act by himself and supports a small group of black people, including his driver Stanley Makhaya (Zakes Mokae), to interview others to promote social change.
-This does not go unnoticed by his work colleagues with the school principal Cloete (Richard Wilson) firing Ben for betraying the status quo prompting Ben to assault him leading to Ben being forced at gunpoint off the premises.
+After Ben refuses to help because of his trust in the police, Gordon gets caught by the police as well and is tortured by Captain Stolz.
+Against the will of his wife Susan and his daughter Suzette, Ben tries to find out more about the disappearance of his gardener by himself.
+Following the discoveries of the murders of both Gordon and his son by the police, Ben decides to bring this incident up before a court with Ian McKenzie as lawyer but loses.
+Afterwards, he continues to act by himself and supports a small group of black people, including his driver Stanley Makhaya, to interview others to promote social change.
+This does not go unnoticed by his work colleagues with the school principal Cloete firing Ben for betraying the status quo prompting Ben to assault him leading to Ben being forced at gunpoint off the premises.
 His son is later expelled from the same place of education for fighting after his classmates turn on him accusing him of being a communist race traitor.

 The white police notice their intentions and detain some responsible persons.
 To file a civil suit, Ben collects affidavits and hides the information at his house.
 Ben lets his son in on his plans.
 His son and his daughter both get to know the hiding spots, and after the police search through Ben's house, there is an explosion next to the hiding spot because the daughter betrayed it to the police, but the son saved the documents.
-Gordon's wife, Emily (Thoko Ntshinga), is killed when she refuses to be evicted from her home.
+Gordon's wife, Emily, is killed when she refuses to be evicted from her home.
 Ben's wife and daughter leave him.
 The daughter offers to her father to get the documents to a safer place.

 They meet at a restaurant and Ben gives his daughter unbeknownst-to-her fake documents, which she delivers to Captain Stolz.
 Instead of giving her the documents, Ben passed her a book about art.
 At the end, Ben is run over by Stolz, who is later shot by Stanley in revenge.